senpaiSubby/yotsugi/README.md

 ![alt text](/data/images/webui.png 'Logo Title Text 1')

+Nezuko has a built in web UI / API server for remotely running commands.
+For API enabled commands you can add them as buttons on the Web UI send HTTP POST requests from your favorite applications.
+I personally use HTTP Request Shortcuts on my Galaxy.
+It has a nice UI with support for custom icons, etc.

 <div align="center">
 <img src="data/images/app1.png" width="300px" />
 <img src="data/images/app2.png" width="300px" />
 </div>

 <!------------------------- GETTING STARTED ------------------------->

-Nezuko has a built in web UI / API server for remotely running commands.
-For API enabled commands you can add them as buttons on the Web UI send HTTP POST requests from your favorite applications.

 <h2 align="center"><b>Getting Started</b></h2>